Nerzal/goflux/readme.md

    goflux [global options] command [command options] [arguments...]

 COMMANDS:
-   init     Initialize new project backend  Create files for a backend service help, h  Shows a list of commands or help for one command
+   init       Initialize new project namespace  Create a namespace file backend    Create files for a backend service help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h  show help (default: false)